Coomera Connector (Stage 1)

 - design of a shared path for walking and bike riding.

-We requested feedback from the wider community on the artist's impressions in March 2021, and this feedback will be considered as the design progresses.
+The department requested feedback from the wider community on the artist's impressions in March 2021, and this feedback was considered as part of the design process.

 Environmentally sensitive design

-To ensure the Coomera Connector is designed and delivered in an environmentally sensitive manner, we have been working with a range of subject matter experts and stakeholders.
+To ensure the Coomera Connector is designed and delivered in an environmentally sensitive manner, the department has been working with a range of subject matter experts and stakeholders.

 - wildlife surveys to determine habitat values for native fauna, including koalas